junaidrahim/arithmetic-coding/Null File Specification.md

-An abstract representation of the binary data in the `.null` would look like this :
+An abstract representation of the binary data in a `.null` file would look like this :

 `100, [a, v, w, a, s,...], [0.06, 0.03, 0.04,...], [32143, 43412, 43542, .....]`